dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/interceptors.md

 | Interceptor                                                            | Database operations intercepted
 |:-----------------------------------------------------------------------|-------------------------------------------------
-| <xref:Microsoft.EntityFrameworkCore.Diagnostics.IDbCommandInterceptor> | Creating commands</br>Executing commands</br>Command failures</br>Disposing the command DataReader
+| <xref:Microsoft.EntityFrameworkCore.Diagnostics.IDbCommandInterceptor> | Creating commands</br>Executing commands</br>Command failures</br>Disposing the command's DbDataReader
 | <xref:Microsoft.EntityFrameworkCore.Diagnostics.IDbConnectionInterceptor> | Opening and closing connections</br>Connection failures
 | <xref:Microsoft.EntityFrameworkCore.Diagnostics.IDbTransactionInterceptor> | Creating transactions</br>Using existing transactions</br>Committing transactions</br>Rolling back transactions</br>Creating and using savepoints</br>Transaction failures

 The base classes <xref:Microsoft.EntityFrameworkCore.Diagnostics.DbCommandInterceptor>, <xref:Microsoft.EntityFrameworkCore.Diagnostics.DbConnectionInterceptor>, and <xref:Microsoft.EntityFrameworkCore.Diagnostics.DbTransactionInterceptor> contain no-op implementations for each method in the corresponding interface.
 Use the base classes to avoid the need to implement unused interception methods.

-The methods on each interceptor type come in pairs; one called before the database operation is started; the other called after the operation has completed.
+The methods on each interceptor type come in pairs, with the first being called before the database operation is started, and the second after the operation has completed.
+For example.
 For example, <xref:Microsoft.EntityFrameworkCore.Diagnostics.DbCommandInterceptor.ReaderExecuting%2A?displayProperty=nameWithType> is called before a query is executed, and <xref:Microsoft.EntityFrameworkCore.Diagnostics.DbCommandInterceptor.ReaderExecuted%2A?displayProperty=nameWithType> is called after query has been sent to the database.

 Each pair of methods have both sync and async variations.
 This allows for asynchronous I/O, such as requesting an access token, to happen as part of intercepting an async database operation.